This travel guide was prepared by: Helmut Ebert, international trading company

-A visit to the "Oberschloss" (Upper castle) in Kranichfeld, Thuringia, Germany Part 1
+A visit to the "Oberschloss" (Upper castle) in Kranichfeld Thuringia, Germany, Tourism, Travel Guide

 I had found a great B & B accommodation in Kranichfeld where I stayed for two days.

-The "Oberschloss" is overlooking this little town and caught ny attention immediately.
+The "Oberschloss" is overlooking this little town and caught my attention immediately.

 Because of the heat I was really happy that I did not have to walk all the way up and the parking lot was only a few steps away from this castle.
 Luckily it was also not Monday because I would have found locked doors.
 Soon I became aware that ruins formed the major part of this castle which looked to me like a real fairy tale castle.
 What a place to show it in a movie!

-The entrance fee was very moderate an knowing that I had to climb stairs and lots of walking I bought some refreshments first and talked to friendly girls who did all the selling.
+The entrance fee was very moderate and knowing that I had to climb stairs and do lots of walking I bought some refreshments first and talked to the friendly girls who did all the selling.

 Sitting on one of the seat benches I enjoyed great sights on the country side.
 I had absolutely no intentions to rush through this attraction because I was already sure that this germ would be included in our Internet travel guide for Thuringia.
 We never will be able to see everything in this "new" state of the reunited Germany, but we can at least give you an idea what to expect.

 This court in front of the castle is occasionally used for events.
 Unfortunately none of them took place during my visit to Kranichfeld.
 You can see the bridge which you must use to enter the castle.